 Medicare patients affected by UCSD’s new policy have until December 7, 2025, the end of Medicare Open Enrollment, to make adjustments to their Medicare coverage in 2026.
 Here are a few key steps to consider:

 - Check Your Plan: First, confirm whether UCSD will accept your current Medicare Advantage plan in 2026.
 There are some members who will be grandfathered in to UCSD under their current Advantage plan.
 For example, Humana has sent letters to members who will be losing their access to UCSD in 2026.
+Members on Advantage PPO plans from Blue Shield and UnitedHealthcare are also subject to lose access to UCSD next year.

 - Consider Your Options: If your Humana plan or other Advantage plan will no longer be accepted, you have a couple of options: